kisu-bot/guide/README.md

 - Yes!
 Your wishlist is separate for each Discord server
 - Add different series in different servers if you want

+### **Q: How do I configure role limits as an admin?**

+- You need Administrator or Manage Server permissions
+- Use `ksad wlrole` commands to configure limits for roles
+- Users get the highest limit from all their roles
+- Maximum limit per role is 15 series

 ---